eshitasangani/eshitasangani.github.io/README.md

 # Fast Robots Portfolio

 Hi!
-My name is Eshita Sangani and I am a junior ECE + CS major at Cornell.
-This is my documentation for ECE 4160: Fast Robots!
+My name is Eshita Sangani and this is my project website for ECE 4160: Fast Robots @ Cornell University.
+A little about myself:
+I am currently a junior at Cornell studying Computer Science and Electrical and Computer Engineering.
+As of now, I'm really interested in robotics and computer architecture.
+Feel free to reach out to me if you have any questions - ens57@cornell.edu